tariqshihadah/linref/README.rst

 -------------------
 Feeling the algo-rhythm these days.

 * Initial deployment of synthesis module featuring some tools for generating linear referencing information for chains of linear asset data with geometry but no LRS.
+These features are currently experimental and outputs should be reviewed for quality and expected outcomes.
+They will get refined in future versions based on performance in various applications and input from users.
 * Addition of ``retain`` parameter to the ``EventsCollection.to_windows()`` method which retains all non-target and non-spatial fields from the original events dataframe when performing the operation.
 Previously, only newly generated target fields would be present in the output ``EventsCollection``'s events dataframe.
 * Fixed implementation of ``EventsCollection.spatials`` property to correctly return a list of spatial column labels (e.g., geometry and route column labels) in the events dataframe.
 This also corrects ``EventsCollection.others`` which previously incorrectly included these labels.
 * Performance improvements